rcc-uchicago/python-intro/_episodes/03-lists.md

 > "In an octopus's garden in the shade"
 >
 > ~~~
-> beatles = 'In an octopus's garden in the shade'
+> beatles = "In an octopus's garden in the shade"
 > ~~~
 > {: .python}
 >